pa11y/pa11y-dashboard/README.md

 ---

-✨ 🔜 ✨ The Pa11y team is very excited to announce plans for the successor to pa11y-dashboard and pa11y-webservice, codename "Sidekick".
+✨ 🔜 ✨ The Pa11y team is very excited to announce plans for the successor to Pa11y Dashboard and Pa11y Webservice, codename "Sidekick".
 Help us define the features that you want to see by visiting the [proposal][sidekick-proposal]. ✨

 ---